Is the AFSC about to plunge into an existential crisis?

 AFSC was not an exception to this reality since long before the current LT arrived.
 It often brags about how it has nurtured new projects until they became self-sustaining, and then “devolved” them to raise their own funds and run their own programs.

 Yet for decades many AFSC staff have pushed the bottom up notion within AFSC’s actual reality, and many of those in what is called here “governance” have indulged this.
 They often folded when confronted by activists insisting that not to do so would be “racist,” “sexist,” or any of a long list of other purported infractions, some of which the AFSC to some extent was, or maybe is committing.

-Further, beyond the facts, liberal guilt runs wide and deep among liberal Quakers and like-minded others, increasing the vulnerability to such claims, and AFSC has hosted many skillful players of these various identity cards.
+Further, beyond the facts, white guilt runs wide and deep among liberal Quakers and like-minded others, increasing the vulnerability to such claims, and AFSC has hosted many skillful players of these various identity cards.
 In 2008, then General Secretary Mary Ellen McNish told the staff that ”There is a culture of white guilt in this organization that is stifling and patronizing.”
 (Gregory Barnes, A Centennial History of the American Friends Service Committee Chapter 18.)
 If enough of that remains in 2022, it could be a potent missile in the dissidents’ arsenal.

 So while the current LT has the position and the tools to prevail on its restructuring plan, whether it actually has the grit and drive to do so is an open question.
 And the Duncan letter’s authors mean to block any change in its status quo of supporting or inflating many bottom up illusions.

 And third, this whole kerfuffle stirred up a question that has crossed my mind with increasing frequency in recent years, namely:

 Does the world need the AFSC anymore?
 Do even “American Friends,” who provided the key part of its name?

 Another admission: I’m not at all sure the answer to either query is yes.